Ordisoftware/Hebrew-Letters/README.md

 ## Changelog

-#### Future improvements
+#### Roadmap

 - Rewrite advanced undo/redo.
+- Optimize ComboBoxes creation (the old system was really much slower on Windows 10 than 7).

-#### 2020.__.__ - Version 4.2
+#### 2020.08.__ - Version 4.2

 - Add context menu on letters' buttons to allow inserting a letter or open its parameters.
-- Optimize ComboBoxes creation (the old system was really much slower on Windows 10 than 7).
+- Add option to enable or disable the web links menu.
+- Improve check update to allow auto update or direct download or open app web page.
+- Fix app not responding on windows logoff or system shutdown.
 - Fix UI colors.
 - Change all TextBox for UndoRedoTextBox to have the new context menu.
 - Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.

-- Add tools menu duplicated in the tray icon.
-- Add option to enable/disable the web links menu.
-- Fix app not responding on windows logoff or system shutdown.
-- Improve check update to allow auto update or direct download or open app web page.
+- Some code refactorings.

 #### 2020.04.23 - Version 4.1